SeanLachhander/BinaryTree/README.md

 # BinaryTree
 The executable version of your program is 'bintree'.
 The makefile ensures this.
-The bintree program must supports the following usage: bintree 'infilename' 'outfilename'
+The bintree program supports the following usage: bintree 'infilename' 'outfilename'
-The first argument, 'infilename', is the name of a file that your program should parse to generate the binary search tree.
+The first argument, 'infilename', is the name of a file that my program parses to generate the binary search tree.
 Each line of the input file has a string that is inserted into the binary search tree, which is initially empty.
 • There are no blank lines in the input file.